-Friendswood ISD does not discriminate against any employee or applicant for employment because of race, color, religion, sex, gender, national origin, age, disability, military status, genetic information, or any other basis prohibited by law.
+In its efforts to promote nondiscrimination and as required by law, Friendswood ISD does not discriminate against any employee or applicant for employment because of race, color, religion, sex (including pregnancy, sexual orientation or gender identity), national origin, age, disability, military status, genetic information, or any other basis prohibited by law.
 Additionally, the district does not discriminate against any employee or applicant who acts to oppose such discrimination or participates in the investigation of a complaint related to a discriminatory employment practice.
-Employment decisions will be made on the basis or each applicant's job qualifications, experience, and abilities.
+Employment decisions will be made on the basis of each applicant's job qualifications, experience, and abilities.